Tips for Mould Removal in Your Home

 If your walls are mouldy, as above, you will want to look into a specialist paint made for high moisture areas and can be cleaned.
 Keep windows open when showering to allow fresh air to circulate.

 - How to get rid of mould around windows

 Our guide to reducing condensation mentions that mould can form on window seals and sills if condensation is left to drip away throughout the day, as opposed to being removed.

-Again, a mix of three parts water and one-part neat bleach can help remove mould from around window sealant and on windowsills; just check you won’t damage the paintwork and then fully dry afterwards.
+Again, mixing three parts water and one part neat bleach can help remove mould from around window sealant and windowsills; check that you won't damage the paintwork and then fully dry afterwards.

-Keeping windows open a bit every day to improve ventilation is key.
+Keeping windows open a bit every day to improve ventilation is vital.
 This should reduce the humidity in your room and help with condensation on windows.

 - How to get rid of mould on carpets

 It is rarer, but it can happen.
 Mould on carpets usually forms after a leak (from something like a radiator) or a large spill that hasn't dried properly.
 It could also be a sign you have an issue with pipework under your flooring.

 It would be best to try to dry the carpet thoroughly; hire a carpet dryer to do this safely.
 Again, open windows for more airflow.
 It is also worth mentioning you need to fix the cause of the leak, too.